Santiago Metro

 Metro de Santiago

-The Santiago de Chile metro has implemented various signaling systems to assist passengers.
-One of these systems is the use of colored lights on Line 1 trains, especially useful during rush hours.
+The Santiago Metro has implemented various signaling systems to help passengers optimize their journeys.
+One of these systems is the use of colored lights on the trains of Line 1, which is particularly useful during peak hours to indicate the route and stops that each train will make.

 Difference between trains with red and green lights

-These trains do not cover the entire length of the line.
-They stop at specific stations, mainly the busiest ones, and then return in the opposite direction.
-They are ideal if your destination is one of the main stations.
+These trains do not travel the entire length of the line and stop at intermediate stations with high passenger traffic before returning in the opposite direction.
+They are ideal for those traveling between main stations.

-When planning your metro trip, check a map or use a network app to determine the best option for your route.
-Additionally, you can always consult the signage in the stations or ask the staff or other passengers if you have any doubts.
+To plan your trip, check a map or use a transportation app to select the best option based on your destination.
+You can also consult the signage at stations or ask staff members for information if you have any questions.

 Fare and Ticket